-Gulfcoast Legal Services recently received funding to expand our legal assistance to many previously ineligible homeowners in Pinellas and Manatee Counties who are facing foreclosure.
+Gulfcoast Legal Services (GLS) recently received funding to expand our legal assistance to many previously ineligible homeowners in Pinellas and Manatee Counties who are facing foreclosure.
 Whether you are behind on your mortgage payments or have already received foreclosure papers, we may be able to help you find a workable solution.
 GLS can help you fight a mortgage foreclosure of your homestead property and/or help you with a mortgage restructure or modification negotiation with your bank or other lender.

 Self Help Center Receives 2011 Louis M. Brown Award